Form 15CA & 15CB Guide for NRIs, OCIs And Foreign Citizens

 - source proofs (bank statements, property papers, TDS challans).

 Banks like ICICI state these on their outward remittance pages.
-ICICI Bank

 Why banks insist on purpose codes: They must report to RBI correctly.
 That’s why the A2 form and the purpose code are non-negotiable.
 Reserve Bank of India